EvenGal/EvenGal/README.md

 👱 I'm Even, and im currently studying a bachelor in [informatics](https://www.uio.no/studier/program/informatikk-programmering/index.html) at the University of Oslo.

-💻 Also working part-time as a Software QA tester and system developer at [Snapper Net Solutions](https://www.snapper.no/)
+💻 I'm also working part-time as a Software QA tester and system developer at [Snapper Net Solutions](https://www.snapper.no/)

 <img width='700' src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=EvenGal&theme=vue" />